ChickTechRDU/rpi-wordpress-screen/README.md

 - Let your personality, body language and passion speak
 - Don't use a script
-- Focus on one narrowish topic the whole time
+- Focus on one narrow-ish topic the whole time
 - Avoid "um", "hmm" and similar filler words when possible
 - Practice.
 Make sure you cover all the high level topics while finishing in your allocated time
 - Keep your slides full of figures, pictures and memes and not walls of text